-Because aspirin may prolong bleeding, it should be avoided, if possible.
+If possible, aspirin should be avoided, as it may prolong bleeding.
 However, NSAIDS such as ibuprofen can be used to minimize bleeding and cramping.

 When to Contact a Medical Professional

-- Abnormal bleeding is accompanied by other symptoms, such as pain, fatigue, dizziness
+- Abnormal bleeding is accompanied by other symptoms, such as pelvic pain, fatigue, dizziness.

 What to Expect at Your Office Visit

 The provider will perform a physical exam and ask questions about your medical history.
-The physical exam with include an emphasis on the pelvic area.
+The physical exam will include a pelvic exam.

 Questions about the bleeding may include:

 - When does the bleeding occur and how long does it last?